One big question you can ask yourself when you’re shopping for a new roof is, “how long does a roof last?”

-Slate tile roofs are timeless roofs, both in appearance and in their lifespan.
-It’s also one of the most durable roofing options—you don’t really have to worry about bad weather destroying your roof with slate tiles.
-On top of that, there’s little to no maintenance required either, making them a cheaper option after it’s installed.
+Slate tile roofs are timeless roofs, both in appearance and in their lifetime.
+It’s still one of the most robust roofing options—you don’t even have to think about bad weather damaging your slate roof.

-The only downside to slate tile roofs is that they’re extremely heavy.
-Not just every house can accommodate the weight that slate brings, and you’ll need to get your building inspected to make sure the roofing system can hold the weight well enough.
-Most older houses are actually better at handling this weight than newer homes.
+The only downside to the slate tile roofs is that they are incredibly high.
+Not every house can handle the weight that the slate carries, and you’re going to need to have your building tested to make sure that the roofing structure can support the weight well enough.
+In fact, most older houses are better at carrying this weight than newer homes.

 Slate tile roofs can last 100 years or longer, making them a very worthy investment if your building and your wallet can handle it!

 Need a New Roof?

 Hopefully, now you’ve got a general answer to the opening question of “how long does a roof last?”
 We know that your search for a new roof doesn’t just end there, and we’d be glad to answer any questions you have or even help you with picking the perfect roof for your building.

 If you’re ready to take the next step and get a new roof, then feel free to contact us!
 We’d love to help you out, and our professional services will have your home or commercial building looking beautiful and brand new with a great new roof.